ipld/go-ipld-prime/_rsrch/nodesolution/node/basic/HACKME.md

 hackme
 ======

-Design rational are documented here.
+Design rationale are documented here.

 This doc is not necessary reading for users of this package, but if you're considering submitting patches -- or just trying to understand